Mark Hodge

 Michelle Langlois

-Michelle is a lawyer specialized in international human rights law and clinical legal education.
-Michelle completed her articling position at Blake, Cassels & Graydon, a Canadian corporate law firm and graduated summa cum laude from the Master of Laws program in International Human Rights Law at the University of Notre Dame.
-Michelle speaks English and French.
+Michelle is a (non-practicing) lawyer specialized in international human rights law.
+She completed her articling position at a major Canadian corporate law firm and graduated summa cum laude from the Master of Laws program in International Human Rights Law at the University of Notre Dame.
+Michelle is based in Canada and speaks English and French.

 Lloyd Lipsett